rails/rails/guides/source/asset_pipeline.md

-Note: You would need to set `CDN_HOST` on your server to `mycdnsubdomain .fictional-cdn.com` for this to work.
+NOTE: You would need to set `CDN_HOST` on your server to `mycdnsubdomain .fictional-cdn.com` for this to work.

 Once you have configured your server and your CDN when you serve a webpage that